cosmos/cosmos-sdk/docs/migrations/app_and_modules.md

 #### Wiring up `Msg` and `Query` Services

-The `RegisterServices` method is newly added and registers a module's `Msg` service and `Query` service.
-It should be implemented on all modules, using a `Configurator` object:
+We added a new `RegisterServices` method that registers a module's `Msg` service and a `Query` service.
+It should be implemented by all modules, using a `Configurator` object:

 +++ https://github.com/cosmos/cosmos-sdk/blob/v0.40.0-rc6/x/bank/module.go#L99-L103